-Before lenders make the decision to give you a loan, they need to know if you're willing and able to pay back that mortgage.
-To assess whether you can pay back the loan, they look at your income and debt ratio.
-In order to assess your willingness to pay back the loan, they look at your credit score.
+Before lenders make the decision to lend you money, they need to know if you are willing and able to pay back that loan.
+To assess your ability to pay back the loan, they look at your debt-to-income ratio.
+To calculate your willingness to pay back the mortgage loan, they consult your credit score.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
-Your score reflects both the good and the bad in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
+Your score is calculated from the good and the bad in your credit history.
+Late payments count against you, but a record of paying on time will improve it.

 Carter Financial Solutions can answer your questions about credit reporting.
-Give us a call: 866-840-8745 x2.
+Call us at 8668408745.